dominicfarr/dominicfarr.github.io/about.md

 I publish architecture experiments, design documents, and reflections on how incentives, cost structures, and governance models evolve as automation increases.

 If you are building or modernizing a complex platform and want to discuss system design, governance, or delivery economics, you can reach me via LinkedIn.
+Or, book a time to talk https://calendly.com/domfarr/30min